Scalable Gaussian Processes for Integrated and Overlapping Measurements Via Augmented State Space Models: Integrated Observations

-The sequential Kalman and RTS algorithms discussed so far iterate once through the $K$ states in a forward pass and again in reverse; there are $2K$ total steps. $K=N$ in the instantaneous case, and $K=2N$ in the integrated case; hence the time complexity is \bigO{N}.
+The sequential Kalman and RTS algorithms discussed so far iterate once through the $K$ states in a forward pass and again in reverse. $K=N$ in the instantaneous case, and $K=2N$ in the integrated case; hence, the time complexity is \bigO{N}.

-\citet{Sarkka2021} (hereafter \citetalias{Sarkka2021}) showed that, because of the associativity of the filtering ($p(x_k|y_{1:k})$) and smoothing ($p(x_k|y_{1:k},x_{k+1})$) distributions\footnote{And, consequently, the marginal likelihoods $p(y_{1:k})$.}, the sequential Kalman filter and RTS smoother can be re-framed as an all-prefix-sums problem \citep[e.g.,][]{Blelloch1990}, which can be solved using a parallel-scan algorithm on a GPU.
+\citet{Sarkka2021} (hereafter \citetalias{Sarkka2021}) showed that, because of the associativity of the filtering ($p(x_k|y_{1:k})$) and smoothing ($p(x_k|y_{1:k},x_{k+1})$) distributions\footnote{And, consequently, the marginal likelihoods $p(y_{1:k})$.}, the sequential Kalman filter and RTS smoother can be reframed as an all-prefix-sums problem \citep[e.g.,][]{Blelloch1990}, which can be solved using a parallel-scan algorithm on a GPU.
 The parallel method reduces the wall-clock time complexity to \bigO{N/T + \log T}, for $T$ parallel workers.
 If $T \sim N$, the optimal scaling of \bigO{\log N} is achieved.
-For large datasets, usually $T << N$, giving \bigO{N/T}.
+For large datasets, usually $T \ll N$, giving \bigO{N/T}.
 An extensive experimental evaluation of these algorithms on GPUs can be found in \citet{Sarkka2025}, who also present a method to compute the parallel Kalman and RTS simultaneously on two GPUs.
 Nonlinear and square-root extensions of these methods can be found in \citet{Yaghoobi2021, Yaghoobi2025sqrt}.

 Recently, \citet{Yaghoobi2025}, based on the original method of \citetalias{Sarkka2021}, implemented a parallel Kalman filter and RTS smoother for an integral observation model using fast and slow-rate states.
 In our case, we have the integral state augmented directly into the modeled state vector.
-As such, we can use the same formalism as \citetalias{Sarkka2021} to re-frame Eq.~\ref{eq:integrated_kalman_update} and \ref{eq:integrated_rts} in terms of their associative parts.
+As such, we can use the same formalism as \citetalias{Sarkka2021} to reframe Eq.~\ref{eq:integrated_kalman_update} and \ref{eq:integrated_rts} in terms of their associative parts.
 Here, we summarize the necessary changes to make the \citetalias{Sarkka2021} method compatible with integrated measurements.

 Similar to the integrated sequential Kalman filter and RTS smoother, we handle the start and end states separately.
 For the parallel Kalman filter, the necessary associative parameters to calculate upfront for each of the $K$ steps are $(\bm{A}_k, \bm{b}_k, \bm{C}_k, \bm{\eta}_k, \bm{J}_k)$; note that these are defined as in \citetalias{Sarkka2021} (i.e., $\A_k$ is \textit{not} the transition matrix $\A_k$ as used previously in this manusript).
 The 5-tuple of associative parameters for a transition to an exposure-end state $k$ are given exactly by Eq.~10 of \citetalias{Sarkka2021}.
 For transitions to an exposure-start state, the reset requires us to set $\F_{\mathrm{eff}, k-1} = \RESET\, \F_{k-1}$ (in the associative notation, $\F_{k-1}$ is the transition matrix) and $\Q_{\mathrm{eff}, k-1} = \RESET\, \Q_{k-1}\, \RESET^T$.
 The lack of a measurement at $k$ requires us to set $R_k \leftarrow \infty$.
 The 5-tuple at an exposure-start state is then